Ravinayak07/Steel-Eye-Assignment-/README.md

 ## SOLUTIONS:
 ### 1. Explain what the simple List component does.
 - Used to display/render data in an ordered format.
 The map() function is used for traversing the lists.
-- Lists are handy when it comes to developing the UI of any website.
-Lists are mainly used for displaying menus on a website, for example, the navbar menu.
-In conventional JavaScript, we can use arrays for creating lists.
-We can produce lists in React in a similar manner as we do in standard JavaScript.
 - Ex:
 ```
 const SimpleList = () => (